USS Reuben James (FFG-57): 1980s

 Assigned to Mideast Force on her maiden deployment, Reuben James participated in twenty-two Operation Earnest Will convoy missions, serving as the convoy commander's flagship on ten of those missions.
-Her Captain at the beginning of that deployment was Commander John Kieley, who had been the commissioning CO.
-In March 1988 he was relieved by Commander Nick Richards.

 1990s

 On 10 September 1990, Reuben James visited Vladivostok in the Soviet Union.

 In August 1991, Reuben James moved from Long Beach, California, to Pearl Harbor, Hawaii.
 On 1 October 1998, she joined the "Ke Koa O Ke Kai", Destroyer Squadron Thirty-One.

 In 1994 Reuben James collided with USNS Pecos while fueling underway (UNREP).
 The flight deck sustained damage in addition to hangar fire and external hangar wall damage.
 HSL-37 detachment was on board.

 During a WestPac deployment on 21 February 1996, the ship's rudder fell off in the Indian Ocean.
 The ship used its Auxiliary Power Units (APU) to try to stay on station until rendezvoused with the USNS Catawba (T-ATF-168) on 23 February.

 USNS Catawba towed Reuben James to Bahrain for repairs.
 Since a dry dock wasn't available, divers installed a new rudder while the ship was at the pier.

 En route to WestPac deployment in 1997, the air detachment's SH-60B Seahawk helicopter was conducting deck landing practice.
 The Seahawk had landed and was not secured to the deck because it was preparing to lift off again.
 The ship was hit by a rogue wave which caused the ship to roll steeply to port and the blades of the helicopter struck the flight deck causing the helicopter to roll on its port side and spin 90 degrees with the tail hanging over the port side of the flight deck.
 The ship docked in Guam where the helicopter was craned off to be repaired.
 No fault was found with the flight crew or the ship's personnel for the mishap.